Derrick Etienne Jr.

-Derrick Burckley Etienne Jr. (born 25 November 1996) is a professional footballer who plays as a winger for Major League Soccer club Toronto FC.
+Derrick Burckley Etienne Jr. (born 25 November 1996) is a professional footballer who plays as a winger for Toronto FC in Major League Soccer.
 Born in the United States, he plays for the Haiti national team.

-Born in Richmond, Virginia, and raised in Paterson, New Jersey, Etienne is the son of former Haitian International and Long Island Rough Riders forward Derrick Etienne and the older brother of Haitian International midfielder Danielle Etienne.
+Born in Richmond, Virginia, and raised in Paterson, New Jersey, Etienne is the son of former Haitian international and Long Island Rough Riders forward Derrick Etienne, and the older brother of fellow Haitian international midfielder Danielle Etienne.

 Early career

 High school

 Etienne was born in Virginia (where his father Derrick Sr. played for the Richmond Kickers) before moving to Paterson, New Jersey where he spent his childhood.
 He attended high school at Passaic County Technical Institute in Wayne, New Jersey, playing varsity soccer for the Bulldogs in his freshman year with 6 goals and 9 assists.
 He helped lead the team to the state Vo-Tech tournament and the Big North Conference Liberty division titles.
 Etienne ended his high school playing career to focus on the Red Bulls Academy following the season.